IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

 3. Ensure your macOS account has administrator privileges.

-> **Note**: Add your user to the docker group to run Docker commands without sudo.
-This action gives your user root‑level access, so use it only on trusted systems.
+> **Note**: Add the user to the docker group to run Docker commands without sudo.
+This action gives the user root‑level access, so perform this step only on trusted systems.
 {: .note-right}

 ## Resolving port conflicts